ethersphere/bee-docs/docs/introduction.md

 ## Incentives

 Need even more incentive to get involved with the wonderful world of Swarm?
-Find out how you'll soon be [earning BZZ tokens](/docs/working-with-bee/cashing-out) for storing and distributing your share of the world's data - sharing is caring!
+Find out how you can [earn BZZ tokens](/docs/working-with-bee/cashing-out) for storing and distributing your share of the world's data - sharing is caring!

 ## Find Out More

-What happens with your Bee node when you start it up?
-Want to know more about the amazing Swarm technology behind Bee?
-Want to make your own client?
-Read <a href="/the-book-of-swarm.pdf" target="_blank" rel="noopener noreferrer">The Book of Swarm</a>, our 250 page epic guide to the future tech underpinning the Swarm network.
+Read <a href="/the-book-of-swarm.pdf" target="_blank"
+rel="noopener noreferrer">The Book of Swarm</a>, our 250 page epic
+guide to the future tech underpinning the Swarm network.

+For a lighter read, read the <a href="/swarm-whitepaper.pdf" target="_blank" rel="noopener noreferrer">Swarm Whitepaper</a>.

 ## Development

-We'd love for you to join our efforts!
-Are you up to the challenge of helping us to create Bee and the other incredible technologies we're building on top of it?
+Join our efforts!
+Are you up to the challenge of helping to create Bee and the other incredible technologies that are being build on top of it?
 You are invited to contribute code to the Bee client or any of the other projects in Swarm's [Ethersphere](https://github.com/ethersphere).